 Beloit College Music Scholarships

 The music scholarships, presented each year to a number of talented first-year students, are awards of up to $20,000 over four years of study at Beloit College.
-Winners are selected based on their potential to contribute to the Beloit College music department ensembles.
+Winners are selected based on their potential to contribute to the Beloit College music department.

 Marjorie Brown Leff

-Find out more information about the Music Department at Beloit.
+Find out more information about the Music Department at Beloit College.

-- Complete a music scholarship application and online instructor recommendation by January 15, 2014; and
+- Complete a music scholarship application and instructor recommendation (you will be prompted to assign an instructor while completing the application).

-- Complete a recorded video or audio audition consisting of two contrasting selections.
-Recordings are due by January 15, 2014.
+- Submit a recorded video or audio audition consisting of two contrasting selections.

 Candidates are required to perform two contrasting selections.
 While a specific difficulty level is not required, candidates should choose two pieces that they feel best represent their skills and abilities.